GWTReact/gwt-interop-utils/DOCUMENTATION.md

     List<String> a1List1 = a1.asList();
     List<String> a1List2 = a1.asList();

-    //Even though a1List and a2List both point to the same Array, the are not equal
+    //Even though a1List and a2List both point to the same Array, they are not equal

     assert(a1List1 == a1List2); //Will fail
 ```